 The basement is not for the faint-hearted where the smells of vinegar and sauerkraut lead you to the stalls selling pickled vegetables and fruit.
 It's also where you see basins full of fish, mainly carp and trout.
 For a tasting feast, head up to the upper level for the sausages and lángos.
 You can sit down and enjoy the pastry, pancake-like, langós that you eat traditionally with cheese.
 You'll see lots of locals at the bars called borozós where they enjoy a cheap beer or wine or a shot of Unicum liquor.
 The souvenirs on this floor are mostly 'made in China' so not worth looking at.
 Go tasting instead!

 Go for the goulash!

 Okay, Apostolok is quite on the touristy side.
-But this cellar restaurant has cosy nooks to sit in, live gypsy music and some great and typical Hungarian dishes on offer.
+But this cellar restaurant has cosy nooks to sit in, live gipsy music and some great and typical Hungarian dishes on offer.
 Whatever you order, you'll get way more than you're ready for.
-Are you ordering a schnitzel, you'll get three.
+Are you ordering a schnitzel, you'll get three schnitzels.
 Ordered chicken paprika?
-You'll get bowls full.
-All in all, a great spot to have dinner or a large lunch when it's cold outside and you've built up a proper apetite.
+You'll get bowls full of it.
+All in all, a great spot to have dinner or a large lunch when it's cold outside and you've built up a proper appetite.

 Wine tasting in Budapest

 When you're going to Budapest, wine tasting won't come to mind immediately.
 And for years, that was pretty logical.
-Wine making in Hungary dates back to Roman time, but during communism all wine makers in Hungary were more or less forced to produce the same old wine, which tasted... well, not very nice to put it mildly.
-Though prejudice can be persistent, over the last decade a lot of winemakers have taken up the art of wine making again, filling the shelves of Budapest restaurants, wine bars and cafés again with beautiful bottles.
+Winemaking in Hungary dates back to Roman times, but during communism, all winemakers in Hungary were more or less forced to produce the same old wine, which tasted... well, not very nice to put it mildly.
+Though prejudice can be persistent, over the last decade a lot of winemakers have taken up the art of winemaking again, filling the shelves of Budapest restaurants, wine bars and cafés again with beautiful bottles.